MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-health-reset-health.md

 > [!NOTE]
 > - Only reset health for a monitor when you are sure that all issues have been resolved.
-> - With Operations Manager 2019 UR3, you can view health reset actions on the monitors as a consolidated view under **Reports**.
+> - With Operations Manager 2019 UR3, you can view change tracking report on health reset actions on the monitors as a consolidated view under **Reports**.
 [Learn more](management-pack-change-tracking.md#change-tracking-for-monitor-health-reset).

 ## To reset the health for a monitor